The 2023 Races will be at 4:00 AM. These start times maximize the time you have to complete the race

-We want everyone to get to the summit so we do not have a cutoff time for this event.
-Our staff will help you get up to the summit and the only thing stopping you is your desire to get to the top, and although a very low chance for August- Any weather issues forcing the summit to close.
+We want everyone to get to the summit, so we do not have a cutoff time for this event.
+Our staff will help you get up to the summit and the only thing stopping you is your desire to get to the top, and although a very low chance for February- Any weather issues forcing the summit to close.

 Past runners who have not reached the summit have turned around on their own will not because of a cutoff.